edgesnni/QUOKKA/README.md

 For each, the QUOKKA options are in folders:

--plaintext

--secure_option_CLIENTDETERMINED

--secure_option_SERVERDETERMINED

--secure_option_NEUTRAL
++/client/server

+    -/plaintext

+    -/secure_option_CLIENTDETERMINED

+    -/secure_option_SERVERDETERMINED

+    -/secure_option_NEUTRAL

 and the helper files are all the remaining .py files.

 In each option folder,

--models are defined in eenet.py or secure_eenet.py
+-/models are defined in eenet.py or secure_eenet.py

--trained model file and other arguments are ingested in init.py or secure_init.py
+-/trained model file and other arguments are ingested in init.py or secure_init.py

--secure_main.py or main.py execute the inference
+-/secure_main.py or main.py execute the inference

--secure_resnet.py or resnet.py contain the original exit-free model architecture (not used)
+-/secure_resnet.py or resnet.py contain the original exit-free model architecture (not used)

 # Installation